MIC-DKFZ/semantic_segmentation/tools/Readme.md

   - ckpt_dir: path to the checkpoint which should be used
   - --augmentation: Which augmentations to use: train, val or test (by default).
 If A.Normalization(std=...,mean=...) is part of the augmentations, this will be undone during visualization to get a better interpretable image
   - --split: which split to use: train, val or test Dataset (train by default)
+  - --segmentation: type of segmentation - semantic or instance, depending on the dataset

   ````shell
   python tools/show_prediction.py ckpt_dir=<path>